When sharing media files in a network drive, you may need to mount it using different mount paths on different computers.

 Please note that the pathsTranslator.json file is only for media files.
 If you also want to share the Mistika user settings (presets, render predefined paths, display filters, etc) then what you need to change is the Mistika "shared" folder, which is described in this other article

-Another different case is the render path.
-If a render job (.rnd file) is created in a different computer than the render computer then the render path needs to be identical on both computers, otherwise the Mistika render will not find it.
+A different case is the path to a .rnd render job or other types of files that are not media files that will be passed to 3rd party applications.
+For example if a render job (.rnd file) is created in a different computer than the render node that will do the actual render, then the path to the .rnd file needs to be identical on both computers, otherwise the render manager will not be able to pass it correctly:

 - if they are unix computers (Mac, Linux) they should have the same mount path for the network path (or at least a resolvable link to it).